gax1985/OpenCorporation/The Operating System.md

 >
 >>[!cons]
 >>
 >>1.
-Docker is quite vulnerable in terms of its potential vulnerabilities :
+Docker is quite vulnerable to
 >>